syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Split by Bookmark

-The following examples show how to split a Word document using bookmarks.
+The following code example illustrates how to split the Word document using bookmarks.

 {% tabs %}
 {% highlight c# %}